Synesso/scala-stellar-sdk/src/main/paradox/sources.md

 ### Payments

-@scaladoc[Payments](stellar.sdk.model.op.PayOperation) are the subset of Operations that cause payments to be made to an account.
+@apidoc[PayOperation]s are the subset of Operations that cause payments to be made to an account.
 This is similar to the [Operations](#operations) query methods, but will only return `CreateAccount` and `Payment` operations.